ansys/pydpf-post/doc/source/user_guide/accessing_results.rst

 Elastic and plastic strain
 --------------------------
-You can access the :class:`ElasticStrain <ansys.dpf.post.strain.ElasticStrain>` and :class:`PlasticStrain <ansys.dpf.post.strain.PlasticStrain>` result objects with:
+This code shows how to access the :class:`ElasticStrain <ansys.dpf.post.strain.ElasticStrain>` and :class:`PlasticStrain <ansys.dpf.post.strain.PlasticStrain>` result objects:

 .. code:: python